CLI Tool

 module available List available module templates quickcode module available

-module list List modules in project quickcode demo modules
+project modules List modules in project quickcode demo modules

-module add Add a new module to project quickcode demo modules add
+project modules add Add a new module to project.

-generate [--watch] Trigger generation and watch progress quickcode demo generate
+project generate [--watch] Trigger generation and watch progress quickcode demo generate

-<project> pull Clone or pull project from GitHub quickcode demo pull
+project pull Clone or pull project from GitHub quickcode demo pull

-<project> push Push changes to GitHub quickcode demo push
+project push Push changes to GitHub quickcode demo push

 Security Features